What sort of extracurriculars are college admissions committees really looking for?

 - Leverage your activity to raise money for a great cause – Sell things that your club makes, raise money with a tournament of your sport/game, have an arts or performing arts exhibition with proceeds going to charity, or take your cooking club to a local food bank or community center.
 This can help you engage more people in your activity, and involves skills like organization, event planning and initiative!
 It’s a great way to get more people involved both externally and internally.

 - Lastly, create a new club!
-If your kid is interested in something that’s missing from their school or community, encourage them to find a few friends with similar interests and create their own!
+If you’re interested in something that’s missing from their school or community, encourage them to find a few friends with similar interests and create their own!